EVICTION PREVENTION ASSISTANCE IS AVAILABLE FOR RENTERS WHO ARE SCHEDULED FOR OR AT HIGH RISK OF EVICTION

 - Phone number

-- Email address (email must be sent from the tenant’s email address)
+- Email address (email must be sent from the tenant’s email address – this is where the response will be sent)

 - Attach at least one of the following documents: